rajendra627/k8s-bootcamp/service-mesh/README.md

 After you have deployed the application with conduit, execute `conduit dashboard` to access the conduit dashboard and view which pods have been instrumented by Conduit.

+## Linkerd ##

+Linkerd is another service-mesh from Bouyant that supports Kubernetes.
+It is production ready, whereas, Conduit is very new.
+So why Conduit when there is already Linkerd?
+Conduit is K8S native whereas Linkerd is designed to be a more generic service-mesh.
+Linkerd is also more heavy-weight.
+However, if you want to use a service-mesh today, you should use Linkerd.

+See the following series of articles on how to [deploy linkerd to Kubernetes](https://buoyant.io/2016/10/04/a-service-mesh-for-kubernetes-part-i-top-line-service-metrics/)
 ## References ##

 - [Linkerd service-mesh](https://linkerd.io)